LACMIP/emu/docs/_documentation/cataloging.md

    --- | ---
    10 | Begin with the *New ID*.
 Type the name into the *Taxon* field in EMu, e.g. "Turritella encina", and press tab.
 If _only one_ name in the database exists with this exact genus and species combination, the corresponding taxonomy record will automatically be attached after you press tab.
 If _multiple_ names in the database include this combination (e.g. "Turritella chicoensis"), all possible options in the Taxonomy module will appear, presenting you with choices.
 The first time this happens, or whenever you are unsure of which name to choose, consult the Collections Manager.

 If the identification written on the tag ends in "**sp.**" or "**isp.**", you are entering a **genus-level ID** (e.g. "Turritella sp.").
-In this case, only type in the genus name followed by the word "genus", "e.g. Turritella genus".
-(EMu will not understand "Turritella sp.").
+In this case, only type in the genus name followed by the word "genus", e.g. "Turritella genus" (EMu will not understand "Turritella sp.").
 {: .notice--warning}

 If the identification written on the tag ends in "**indet.**", you are entering a name that ranks above genus, such as **family** or **order**.
 Family names typically end in "-idae" (e.g. "Turritellidae").
-In this case, only type in the name before "indet" followed by the taxon's rank.
-(EMu will not understand "Turritellidae indet.")
-An IP staff member can assist if you are not sure of the correct rank to use.
+In this case, only type in the name before "indet" followed by the taxon's rank, e.g. "Turritellidae family" (EMu will not understand "Turritellidae indet.").
+Please ask if you are not sure of the correct rank to use.
 {: .notice--warning}

    11 | If the *New ID* includes a modifier (cf., aff.) record it in the EMu *Modifer* field and record the appropriate rank in the *Modifier Rank* field (typically, *Modifier Rank*="genus" or "species").
-For more details on modifiers, see the documentation for this field on the [Catalogue module page]({{ site.baseurl }}/documentation/catalogue/).
+For more details on modifiers, see the documentation for this field on the [Catalogue module page]({{ site.baseurl }}/documentation/catalogue/#identification-1-tab).
    12 | Record *ID by* from the paper ID tag in *Identified By*.
 Names should be formatted "Firstname Lastname," e.g. "Shawn Wiedrick".
-This field is a lookup list in EMu, so you can just enter the first name for common identifiers and the field will autocomplete, e.g. type in "Shawn", click on the lookup list icon, and "Shawn Wiedrick" will appear.
+This field is a lookup list in EMu, so you can just enter the first name (e.g. "Shawn") and click on the lookup list icon, and "Shawn Wiedrick" should autofill.
-   13 | Record the date in *Date Identified* by selecting the calendar icon or typing in the date (DD/MM/YYYY).
+   13 | Record the date in *Date Identified* by selecting the calendar icon or typing it in.
 Dates do not need to include a day or month, i.e. they may be just a year.
    14 | If additional notes are written on the back of the ID tag, record them verbatim in *Comments*.
    15 | Select "Yes" for both *Filed As* and *Currently Accepted*.